isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 </table>
 <sup>*</sup>The list of airlines and websites will be regularly updated-->

-#### 1. Are travellers guaranteed a ticket on a designated VTL flight to Singapore if they have a VTP?
+#### 1. Are travellers guaranteed a ticket on a designated VTL (Air) flight to Singapore if they have a VTP (Air)?

-Having a VTP does not guarantee travellers a ticket on a designated VTL flight to Singapore.
+Having a VTP (Air) does not guarantee travellers a ticket on a designated VTL (Air) flight to Singapore.
 Travellers are responsible for obtaining their own tickets.
-Similarly, having a ticket on a designated VTL flight to Singapore does not guarantee a VTP.
+Similarly, having a ticket on a designated VTL (Air) flight to Singapore does not guarantee a VTP (Air).

 #### 2. I have a VTP and I meet all the requirements under the VTL.
 However, I did not manage to get a ticket on a designated VTL flight to Singapore.
 Will I still be allowed to enter Singapore?